rschwabco/aserto-demo/Tutorial.md

 ![PICTURE](/images/aserto-add-policy-button.png)

 You'll see the following dialog, prompting you to select a code provider.
+As mentioned above, Aserto uses source code control to maintain policies, so we first have to provide a source code provider where the policy will be stored and changes to it would be tracked.

 ![PICTURE](/images/aserto-add-policy-details-1.png)